 - Asking simple questions and recognising that they can be answered in different ways.

 - Using their observations and ideas to suggest answers to questions.

-Running throughout Autumn 2018 and Spring Term 2019 excluding:
+Running throughout Spring and Summer Term 2019 excluding:

 - 18 – 22 Feb Half Term